Materials Handling - Use of Shackles

 - When selecting the right shackle, refer to manufacturers' tables for the safe working loads of the shackles.
+The rated capacity should be imprinted on the shackle and be visible.

 - Shackles are sized according to the diameter of the bow section rather than the pin size.
-Never use a shackle if the distance between the eyes is greater than listed in the manufacturers' tables.
+Never use a shackle if the distance between the eyes is greater than listed in the manufacturer's tables.

 - Inspect shackles regularly.